Texas schools carry apprehension into kickoff amid pandemic

 Then came the expanded protocols and increased costly testing necessary to play upper-division schools during a pandemic.

-It was for the Huskies, who kicked off their season Saturday night in a 57-31 loss at North Texas, when their senior quarterback Bailey Zappe threw for 480 yards and three touchdowns..
+It was for the Huskies, who kicked off their season Saturday night at North Texas.

-HBU also has senior standouts back at the other offensive skill positions after a school-record five wins last season, and Moniaci said the players ”obviously want to compete” and be on the field long before a potential spring league schedule.
-The school also fulfills contractual obligations for its games, including at Texas Tech of the Big 12 and Louisiana Tech, another Conference USA team.
+With senior standouts returning at all the offensive skill positions after a school-record five wins last season, the games get players who Moniaci said “obviously want to compete” on the field in September before an expected spring conference schedule.
+And the school fulfills contractual obligations for games at Texas Tech of the Big 12 and Conference USA teams North Texas and Louisiana Tech.

 “It is about the health and well-being of our student-athletes, and everybody else associated with the program. … You balance the risk-reward of the whole thing, and I still think we’re doing the right thing by playing,” Moniaci said, leading up to the game.
 “But I’m not going to feel comfortable about any of it until we’re done playing all these games.”